-Marcin Bieniek explains the benefits of being client centred in your coaching approach and the information to collect from your client to help you adjust the training to meet your client's needs.
+Marcin Bieniek explains the benefits of being client-centered in your coaching approach and the information to collect from your client to help you adjust the training to meet your client's needs.

-Should the training we provide be based on what we think the client needs (coach centred) or should we find out what the client wants from the training (client centred)?
-By getting feedback (survey) from the client we can find out how they perceive the training, how they learn best, what they enjoy & do not enjoy in the training etc. A client centred approach is perhaps more demanding as you will have to adjust your coaching approach for each client.
+Should the training we provide be based on what we think the client needs (coach-centered), or should we find out what the client wants from the training (client-centered)?
+By getting feedback (survey) from the client, we can find out how they perceive the training, how they learn best, what they enjoy & do not enjoy the training, etc. A client-centered approach is perhaps more demanding as you will have to adjust your coaching approach for each client.
 All clients want to develop their skills, but they also like to enjoy the training - if they enjoy the training they will keep coming back.

 If you quote information from this page in your work, then the reference for this page is: